Walden, Ontario: Little Creighton

-Their offices are on the same campus as Jackson's auto repair

 Naughton

 Naughton was originally established as a point along the Canadian Pacific Railway Algoma Branch and was named McNaughtonville.
 In 1887, the Hudson's Bay Company relocated its existing trading post from Whitefish Lake to the south, which had been established in 1824, to Naughton, so that it could be closer to the CPR line.
 The trading post closed in 1896, and during the 1920s and 1930s, many of the original buildings at the trading post site were demolished or burned down, though the store itself survived until at least the 1960s.

 Naughton is the birthplace of Boston Bruins legend Art Ross, who was the son of Thomas B. Ross, the trading post's postmaster in 1881.
 In 1947, Ross donated the NHL trophy bearing his name awarded to the player scoring the most points during the season.
 Ross was also inducted into the Hockey Hall of Fame in 1945.

 Naughton is also home to a number of historical plaques commemorating Salter's Meridian, a survey line which resulted in the first known evidence of the Sudbury area's massive mineral deposits, as well the Hudson's Bay Company's Whitefish Lake Trading Post.
 Naughton is also home to the Walden Cross Country Ski Club, of which sports the ParaNordic program (an organization that allows children with disabilities to cross-country ski in a familiar environment and race with others of their skill levels.)
 It was also home to the now-defunct Sparks AC, an affiliate of the Finnish-Canadian Amateur Sports Federation.

-The offices are located in the former our lady of Fatima school

 Whitefish

 Whitefish is located approximately 14 km west of Lively, near the western terminus of the Highway 17 freeway route.
 Whitefish's postal delivery and telephone exchange also include the community of Den-Lou, which is named for its location straddling the boundaries of the geographic townships of Dennison and Louise, and the Lake Panache area.
 Currently, the Ontario Ministry of Transportation is undergoing discussion in regards to extending the freeway through Den-Lou.
 As of 2016, Whitefish had a population of 219 people in 100 households.

 Historically, Whitefish was a postal village along the Canadian Pacific Railway's Sudbury-Soo line, which ran parallel to the south of the Algoma Eastern Railway (AER).
 Its station was situated along the line west of Naughton and east of Victoria Mines, where a junction and spur line connected it to the AER.
 In 1908, it had a recorded population of 150, and had two stores, two hotels, and telegraph and express offices.
 Today, the main heritage building in the community is the Penage Hotel, which after its past as a railway hotel, functioned in various capacities as a hair salon, a bar, apartments, and a convenience store.

 The community was home to the Whitefish Kipinä AC (later Speed AC), a youth sports club which was an affiliate of the Finnish-Canadian Amateur Sports Federation.